Kurt Mann

-He previously played for the Melbourne Storm and St. George Illawarra Dragons in the National Rugby League.
+He previously played for the Melbourne Storm, St. George Illawarra Dragons and Newcastle Knights in the National Rugby League.

 Background

 Mann was born in Winton, Queensland, Australia and was educated at St. Brendan's College, Yeppoon.

 Mann played his junior rugby league for the Winton Diamantina Devils, before being signed by the Newcastle Knights.

 Playing career

 Early career

 In 2011 and 2012, Mann played for the Newcastle Knights' NYC team.

 On 21 April 2012, he played for the Queensland under-20s team against the New South Wales under-20s team.

 On 20 June 2012, he signed a three-year contract with the Melbourne Storm starting in 2013.
 He played for the Storm's NYC team in 2013.

 On 20 April 2013, he again played for the Queensland under-20s team against the New South Wales under-20s team.

 2014

 In 2014, Mann moved on to Melbourne's New South Wales Cup team, the Cronulla-Sutherland Sharks.
 In February 2014, he played for Melbourne in the inaugural NRL Auckland Nines.
 In round 9 of the 2014 NRL season, he made his NRL debut for the Melbourne Storm, against Manly-Warringah.
 He played at centre and scored the match winning try on debut, in Melbourne's 22-19 win at AAMI Park.
 He finished off his debut year in the NRL having played in 8 matches and scored 6 tries.
 Furthermore, he was the awarded 2014 Melbourne Storm Rookie of the Year.